alissatroiano/alissatroiano/README.md

 <h1 align="center">Hi 👋, I'm Alissa</h1>

 I'm a creative, results-driven full-stack software developer with experience participating in the full software development life-cycle, from planning to launch.
-Comfortable in Frontend and Backend development, I'm passionate about developing robust, full-stack applications that solve business needs.
+Comfortable in Frontend and Backend development, I'm passionate about developing robust, full-stack applications that solve user needs.

 My experience includes working with a wide range of technologies, from Python and Django, to JavaScript and React.
 I possess practical knowledge of database design and development, and am comfortable working with SQL (PostgreSQL, SQLite3) and NoSQL databases (MongoDB).